AbdulRehmanSayeed/first-repo/README.md

 # first-repo
 This is the first repo created
 Abdul Rehman Sayeed,Mohammed
-The change is made in VS
+The change is made in VS and commit by git bash